-For the optimization part, the volume injected is $1\mu L$ , the split ratio is 1/50, and the attenuation of the detector is set to 6.
+For the optimization part, the volume injected is 1μ L, the split ratio is 1/50, and the attenuation of the detector is set to 11.

-For all chromatograms, you will need to determine the peak width at half height graphically.
-Be as precise as possible.

-An Excel sheet will calculate chromatographic parameters such as effective plate number $N{eff}$ , retention factor k, selectivity $\alpha$ , and resolution R.
+For all chromatograms, you you need to extract the information from the results table.
+An Excel sheet will enable you to calculate chromatographic parameters such as dead time t_0 , effective plate number $N{\rm eff}$, retention factor k, selectivity α , and resolution R.